timkuijsten/mongovi/README.md

 mongovi is a cli for MongoDB that uses libedit for line editing and [key bindings].

-Status: **alpha**, only use it if you have backups and are not afraid to dive into the source code.
+Status: **beta**, only use it if you have backups and want to help testing.

 ## Requirements: